mkunten/mirador-curation-api-plugin/README.md

 ## Limitations

-- only supports, in terms of IIIF Presentation API,
-    + mainly version 2.1 (also is Curation API v1.0)
-    + rather simple patterns of sequences, canvases, metadata and so on
+- only supports rather simple patterns of sequences, canvases, metadata and so on

 ## Todos